Vaei/PlayMontageByTag/README.md

 ### Project

-You will need to include `"PlayMontageByTag"` in both your .uproject and your `Build.cs` `PublicDependencyModuleNames`
+You will need to include `"PlayMontageAdvanced"` in both your .uproject and your `Build.cs` `PublicDependencyModuleNames`

 ### Ability System

-Either use `UPlayTagAbilitySystemComponent` or derive your own `UAbilitySystemComponent` from it.
+Either use `UPlayMontageAbilitySystemComponent` or derive your own `UAbilitySystemComponent` from it.

-Derive your gameplay abilities from `UPlayTagGameplayAbility`.
+Derive your gameplay abilities from `UPlayMontageGameplayAbility`.

-### Actor
+### Optional Actor Interface

+> [!IMPORTANT]
+> Only required if using the interface option, with `MontageTag` on the node

 Implement the `IPlayMontageByTagInterface` interface to your Avatar Actor